programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Youtube videos, including their titles and related metadata, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
 These comments can frame subsequent viewers' encounters with the video content, influencing their thoughts, and prompting them to share their interpretations in a reply or new comment, even years after a video has been posted.
 This means that while the dialogue between comments may represent an immediate back-and-forth between individuals, it can also involve extended hiatus and reactivation of discussion between a different group of participants.

 For the purposes of this lesson, we'll analyze a sample dataset to find broad discursive patterns and features, exploring ideologically salient topics rather than the minutaie of individual interactions across time.
-Readers might consider additionally exploring the temporal dimensions of their own corpus when building upon the methodologies presented in this lesson.
+Readers might consider additionally exploring the temporal dimensions of their own corpus when building upon the methodologies presented in this lesson.[^1]

 {% include figure.html filename="or-en-text-mining-youtube-comments-2.png" alt="Screenshot of YouTube website featuring video about debates over defunding the police in the United States" caption="Figure 1.
 Screenshot of YouTube website featuring video about debates over defunding the police in the United States" %}